 While one of the most famous results of the interwar period – namely, the rise of Hitler and the Nazi Party – is well known, it’s equally true that other countries faced their own political and economic struggles during this period, as countries tried to move on from the horrors of the First World War and rebuild their nations and economies.

 The start of World War Two undid all the work that had been made to encourage a lasting global peace, including the work of the League of Nations, which was founded in 1920.

 Oddly enough, the interwar period is not always a primary focus of economics courses, whether at school or university.
 Although an emphasis is placed on areas such as macro- and microeconomics, economic history does have a tendency to fall by the wayside.

 However, economic history can be very satisfying, not to mention enlightening, area of economics to study.
 So, if you’re offered the chance to take a module covering economic history, it is well worth studying it.

 Economic history classes can cover all sorts of historical economic events, including:

-If you’d like to study or learn more about economic history, then you can also reach out to an economics tutor on Superprof for help.
+If you’d like to study or learn more about economic history, then you can also reach out to an economics teacher on Superprof for help.
 Superprof has economics tutors with specialisms and interests across a wide range of economics subjects, so you should be able to find a tutor that specialises in economic history at a price point that suits your budget.

 By entering your subject preference and postcode, you can be matched with tutors in your area.
 However, online tutoring sessions are also an option, for anyone who would prefer to study remotely.